Theforbidden16/Team-Work-project/README.md

 # Team Work project
-This project is to fix coding that adds,substracts, multiply, divide, square, and square root with two numbers.
+This project is to fix coding that adds and substracts with two numbers.
+It's goal is to be a calculator for 2 numbers.
 To set it up locally we first added to code to visual studios which we then made it into a repository.